3.36.2 General Education Policy

 • Humanities and Fine Arts

-Recommendations from program faculty and advisory committees will determine the type and distribution of General Education courses.
-Two options are available for identifying the General Education components in a program:
+Recommendations from the program faculty and advisory committees will determine the type and distribution of General Education courses.
+Two options are available for identifying General Education components within a program:

-Option One: Select a set number of credits and/or courses from the CLC Transfer Curriculum that meet specific program needs.
+Option One: Select a set number of credits and/or courses from the MnTC that meet specific program needs.

-Option Two: Create new General Education courses that are not exclusively related to a student’s technical, vocational, or professional field, but are included in the program because they prepare students to meet personal, social, and lifelong learning needs.
-New courses must be developed collaboratively with technical program and liberal arts faculty.
+Option Two: Select General Education courses that are not exclusively related to a student’s technical, vocational, or professional field but are included in the program because they prepare students to meet personal, social, and lifelong learning needs.
+New courses must be developed collaboratively with the technical program and liberal arts faculty.

 Date of implementation/Presidential Approval: 7/1/2016